 Initiative Business Unit Start Date End Date Status % Complete Performance 2.1.2.1 CPI - Develop an Open Space Strategy and Recreation / Sports Plan for Cardinia.
-Active and Connected Communities 01-07-2021 30-06-2023 In Progress 40 RED Progress Comments: The preparation of Cardinia Shire's Open Space Strategy is progress data will inform the development of the draft Strategy ready for community engagement ering and analysi s regarding the provision of an nd access to op en space.
-Th The preparation of the Active Cardinia Strategy is progressing and on track.
-Community developed the draft strategy by end November 2022.
-The Active Cardinia Strategy is sch 0.0 collected is be ing reviewed and used to 2.1.2.1 CPI - Develop and upgrade shared pathways and walking tracks across the shire.
-Community 01-07-2021 30-06-2022 Completed 100
+Active and Connected Communities 01-07-2021 30-06-2023 In Progress 40 RED

+Progress Comments: The preparation of Cardinia Shire's Open Space Strategy is progressing with a focus on data gathering and analysis regarding the provision of and access to open space.
+This data will inform the development of the draft Strategy ready for community engagement to begin early in 2023.

+The preparation of the Active Cardinia Strategy is progressing and on track.
+Community engagement for the Active Cardinia Strategy completed.
+Data collected is being reviewed and used to developed the draft strategy by end November 2022.
+The Active Cardinia Strategy is scheduled to be completed by the end of June 2023.

+2.1.2.1 CPI - Develop and upgrade shared pathways and walking tracks across the shire.

+Community

+Completed

+GREEN

 Progress Comments: Works are now complete on Kenilworth Avenue in Beaconsfield, Denhams Road in Koo Wee Rup, Ruperts Street in Lang Lang and Toomuc Valley Road Path in Pakenham.
-Planning and approvals have now been secured for construction to commence in the upcoming 22/23 financial year for the Cardinia Road Footpath extension, as well and the Princes Highway
+Planning and approvals have now been secured for construction to commence in the upcoming 22/23 financial year for the Cardinia Road Footpath extension, as well and the Princes Highway Shared Path (north side) between Majestic Dr and Grandvue Blvd in Officer.